 According to Medical New Today, long Vitamin D deficiency can result in mental health illnesses such as depression, hypertension, chronic fatigue syndrome.
 Enough reasons to go outside and refill your Vitamin D levels every sunny day!

 This might be especially interesting for those of us with major depressive disorder: According to a study, being outside in nature can give you a mood boost.
 People were divided into 2 groups and asked about a personal issue before and after taking a walk.
 Those that took the walk in nature showed a significantly better mood than those who took the walk in an urban setting.
 So, if you are going for a walk, try to visit your nearby nature! 🙂

-Jay Maddock, a Professor for Public Health on the Texas A&M University, recently published an article about the reasons why some doctors are prescribing a day in the park or a walk on the beach for good health.
-One of the reasons is that being outside in nature does not only has a positive effect on pain, anxiety, blood pressure and heart rate but also on stress.
+Jay Maddock, a Professor for Public Health at Texas A&M University, recently published an article about the reasons why some doctors are prescribing a day in the park or a walk on the beach for good health.
+One of the reasons is that being outside in nature does not only has a positive effect on pain, anxiety, blood pressure, and heart rate but also on stress.
 The well-known advice to do gardening if you feel stressed is not so wrong after all!

 Since there is so much proof about the many positive effects of being outside in nature, doctors in the UK now even prescribe coastal walks, bird-watching, gardening, etc. to their patients.
 Your doctor may not yet give you such a prescription, but you can do it on your own – whenever YOU want!